Edilberto-Vazquez/my-store/README.md

-# my-store
+# inaoe-weather-data-API
-REST API that simulates a store

-The development of the API rest was done with NodeJS and Express with deployment to heroku, for managing the DB the ORM Sequelize was used
+Weather data API from INAOE weather stations

-needed NodeJS to run the project and Heroku CLI for deploy.
-For more information about how to deploy to heroku check the official page https://devcenter.heroku.com/articles/git
+NodeJS is needed to run the project and Heroku CLI to deploy.
+For more information about how to deploy to heroku see the official page https://devcenter.heroku.com/articles/git

 For install dependecies run `npm install`